open-contracting/standard/docs/guidance/map/organization_identifiers.md

 For organizations with an organization identifier, you ought to construct the local `id` following the pattern `{identifier.scheme}-{identifier.id}`.

 For organizations without an organization identifier, you can populate the local `id` with a fixed or sequential value.
 For example, you can set the buyer's `id` to "1" and set each supplier's `id` sequentially from "2" onwards.
-Alternatively, you can set the organization's `id` to its `role` and add a sequential number for roles with multiple organizations, e.g. "buyer", "tenderer-1", "tenderer-2", etc. An organization's local `id` needs to be consistent across all releases in a contracting process.
+Alternatively, you can set the organization's `id` to its `role` and add a sequential number for roles with multiple organizations, e.g. "buyer", "tenderer-1", "tenderer-2", etc. An organization's local `id` needs to be consistent across all releases in a contracting (or planning) process.
 For example, if the `id` of an organization is "tenderer-1" in one release, then the `id` of the same organization in another release needs to also be "tenderer-1".